LayMui/website-hugo/exampleSite/content/english/post/NewCovenant.md

 So it's important to rightly discern and divide the Word of God.

+Jesus is trying to show them their heart is not perfect so they need a **Saviour**

 #### Jesus came to fulfil the law so God's next plan can be executed

 ### God's next plan is the New Covenant